Capital Makers is located in the lower level of the Carson City Library. The purpose of the area is to provide open access to information

 - Participants must bring their Premiere library card to the appointment.

-- If the participant has not arrived 15 minutes after the scheduled reservation, the reservation will be cancelled.
+- If the participant has not arrived 15 minutes after the scheduled reservation, the reservation will be canceled.

 - Reservations must be submitted 12 hours before the certification completion appointment.
 Same day reservations cannot be made.